-Ontario Rehiring Worker / Obligation to Re-Employ Rehiring Worker / Obligation to Re- Employ: Employers are obligated to re-employ their injured workers if the worker was continuously employed for at least one year prior to the date of injury, and the employer regularly employed 20 or more workers.
+Ontario Rehiring Worker / Obligation to Re-Employ Rehiring Worker / Obligation to Re- Employ: Employers are obligated to re-employ their injured workers, if the worker was continuously employed for at least one year prior to the date of injury, and the employer regularly employed 20 or more workers.
 Employers who fail to re-employ may be found to be in non-compliance unless it can be shown that the non-compliance was not due to the work-related injury, treatment for the work-related injury, or the claim for benefits.
 Employers must make accommodations to the work or to the workplace to allow an injured worker to resume duties, unless such actions cause the employer undue hardship.
-Employers can provide suitable work which accommodates the worker's disability until the worker is fully able to resume the pre-accident job or an alternative job comparable in nature and earnings.
+Employer can provide suitable work which accommodates the worker's disability until the worker is fully able to resume the pre-accident job or an alternative job comparable in nature and earnings.
 (Note: different re-employment obligations apply to the construction industry).

-Ontario Rehiring Worker / Obligation to Re-Employ Section of Act: Workplace Safety and Insurance Act, 1997 (section 41) Ontario Regulation 35/08 Return to Work and Re-employment Construction Industry Policy (if any): 19-02-07 RTW Overview and Key Concepts 19-02-08 RTW Co-operation Obligations 19-02-09 Re-employment Obligations 19-05-09 Re-employment Obligations in the Construction Industry - Threshold, Duration and Specific Employer Requirements 19-05-03, Compliance with the Re-employment Obligations - Construction Industry 19-05-04, Re-employment Penalties and Payments - Construction Industry Related Links (if any): N/A
+Section of Act: Workplace Safety and Insurance Act, 1997 (section 41) Ontario Regulation 35/08 Return to Work and Re-employment Construction Industry Policy (if any): 19-02-02 Responsibilities of the Workplace Parties in Work Reintegration Construction Industry: 19-05-01 Overview 19-05-02 Re-employment Obligation in the Construction Industry - Threshold, Duration and Specific Employer Requirements 19-05-03 Compliance with the Re-employment Obligation-Construction Industry 19-05-04 Re-employment Penalties and Payments - Construction Industry Related Links (if any): N/A